Principal Newsletter: Join Us May 29 CHS PTSA & SPS Board Meeting With Speakers

 Nominate a student to join the 25-26 Principal’s Advisory Council

 We are looking for students to join next year’s Principal’s Advisory Council.
 The advisory council will meet with me once a month for students to discuss the school issues and concerns that matter most to them.
-If you know of students you’d like to nominate for the Principal’s Advisory Council, please fill out our Online Form.
+If you know of students you’d like to nominate for the Principal’s Advisory Council, please fill out our Online Form to nominate a student to join the 25-26 Principal’s Advisory Council.

 JED Student Survey